DaisyIpatzi/daisyipatzi.github.io/_posts/2022-10-31-summary-post1.md

 ---
-title: 'Views on Future of a Data Scientist: Roles and Responsibilities'
+title: 'Evaluating Predictions on the Future Demand for Data Scientists: A Response to Saxena (2021)'
 date: 2022-10-31 00:00:00
 description: 'Essay: Views on Future of a Data Scientist: Roles and Responsibilities'
 featured_image: '/images/demo/future_data_science.jpg'